-She has also designed for Northern Stage, Barrington Stage Company, Adventure Theatre MTC, Spooky Action Theatre, 1st Stage, Gala Hispanic.
+She has also designed for Harvard University, Northern Stage, Merrimack Repertory Theatre, New Rep, Adventure Theatre MTC, Gala Hispanic, Synetic Theatre.

-Luciana is an Assistant Professor in Scenic Design at Emerson College, and also serves as the Design & Technology Area Head.
+Luciana is an Associate Professor in Scenic Design at Emerson College, and also serves as the Design & Technology Area Head.

 She has previously served as Adjunct Professor in Scenic Design and Resident Artist at the George Mason University School of Theatre, Adjunct Professor and Guest Artist at American University, Adjunct Assistant Professor and Guest Artist at Georgetown University, and Guest Artist at Catholic University.